 Consider this: with enough time and practice (and a knack for learning), you can conquer almost any technical skill.
 Soft skills, on the other hand, are a bit trickier to learn.
 They require much more awareness, both of one’s self and their surroundings, and honing them means getting out of your comfort zone.
 That’s why if you come into a customer service job with relevant soft skills, you may be a better fit than other candidates.

 Here are some of the soft skills that you should highlight and provide examples of in your resume:

-Being able to take directions and follow through is a critical part of starting anything new.
+Being able to take and apply directions is a critical part of starting anything new.
 The learning curve you’ll face in customer service will at times be very demanding.
 You will absolutely need (and want) guidance from those with more experience.
 Include extracurriculars on your resume that show off how coachable you are, like having years of experience with a sport, instrument, or any kind of organization.

 4) Written and verbal communication skills